phi-grib/flame/README.md

 ```
 And this will show the properties predicted for the compounds in the query SDFile

 In the above command we specified the model version used for the prediction.
 So far we only have a model in the development folder (version 0).
 This version will be overwritten every time we develop a new model for this endpoint.
 Let's imagine that we are very satisfied with our model and want to store it for future use.
-We can "publish" it with the command
+We can obtain a persistent copy of it with the command
 ```sh
 python flame.py -c manage -a publish -e MyModel
 ```